|AKA Name||Fast of the ninth of Av|

 Tisha B'Av ends a three-week mourning period, which starts with another fast, namely the fast of the 17th of Tammuz (10th Month of the Jewish Calendar), which commemorates the first breach in the walls of Jerusalem before the first temple was destroyed.
 During these three weeks, weddings and other parties are not permitted, and people refrain from cutting their hair.
 From the first to the ninth of Av, it is customary to refrain from eating meat or drinking wine (except on the Shabbat) and from wearing new clothing.

-In the News and Trending for Tisha B'Av StartsUpdated Uncovering the Mystery of Tisha B'av at the City of David
+In the News and Trending for Tisha B'Av StartsUpdated Tisha B'Av: A Time to Mourn

 Tisha B'Av Starts Facts